 - Developing research and educational programs in response to industry needs.

-- Ensure and improve food safety
+- Ensuring and improving food safety.

 Project GREEEN, Michigan’s plant agriculture initiative housed at Michigan State University, is a cooperative effort by plant-based commodity groups and businesses in cooperation with Michigan State University AgBioResearch, Michigan State University Extension and the Michigan Department of Agriculture and Rural Development to advance Michigan’s economy through plant-based agriculture.

 Phil Korson, a stalwart of the Michigan tree fruit industry for more than 30 years, is retiring effective Jan.
 1, 2020.